allydunham/aa_subtypes/docs/hclust_pca_no_sig_dynamic_cos_no_permissive.md

 ## Y - Tyrosine

+deepSplit = 1

 Summary:

-* Y1 - Generally selective, tolerates phenylalanine and histidine
+* Y1 - Tolerates aromatics, particularly intolerant of charge (other than aspartate) and glycine (?)
 * Y2 - Intolerant of charged and polar residues, most tolerates phenylalanine, histidine and hydrophobic residues
+* Y3 - Generally selective, somewhat tolerates phenylalanine and histidine
-* Y3 - Anything but proline
+* Y4 - Anything but proline
 * YP - Permissive positions

 Subtypes are fairly intermixed in the original hierarchical clustering dendrogram, and there is not a large, obvious difference when looking at Y1 and Y2 positions.